Kindergarten at Raleigh St

 Families receive a weekly reflection via email.
 These written documents, along with photos, discussions, and individual observations of the children as they explore, investigate and experiment serve as evidence for ongoing reflection, modification and evaluation of the curriculum and allow us to plan teaching interventions and strategies to promote learning progression for the whole group and individual learners.
 Play based activities are planned to extend on children’s current skills, knowledge, and interests and the educators will strongly encourage all children to take part in a variety of activities.
 This includes ‘having a go’ at new and unfamiliar activities or ones that a child might not feel very confident with.
 The aim is to provide a holistic approach to children's development and education.

 We believe that play is the foundation for future personal and academic success and promote the social and emotional development of every child.
 Socially interactive play, the development of pro-social behaviours and positive relationships are at the core of this.
+We also encourage all families to collaborate with the educators about curriculum decisions as we ‘recognise that families are the children’s first and most influential teachers’ (EYLF, 2009, p.
+12).

 FAQs about Kinder